Preventing Mother-to-Child Transmission of HIV

 Are There Other Ways to Prevent Mother-to-Child Transmission of HIV?

-There are reports of children becoming infected with HIV by eating food that was previously chewed by a person infected with HIV.
+There are reports of children becoming infected with HIV by eating food that was previously chewed by a person with HIV.
 To be safe, babies should not be fed pre-chewed food.

 How Can I Learn More About Preventing Mother-to-Child Transmission of HIV?